fusebit/everyauth-express/README.md

 #### What problems does EveryAuth solve that OAuth does not?

-In addition to abstrating away the OAuth implementation quirks of various APIs, EveryAuth does a few extra things that pure OAuth does not:
+In addition to abstracting away the OAuth implementation quirks of various APIs, EveryAuth does a few extra things that pure OAuth does not:

-- Provides out of the box, shared OAuth clients with basic permissions to get you started quickly.
+- Provides out-of-the-box, shared OAuth clients with basic permissions to get you started quickly.
 - Implements durable and secure storage of OAuth credentials of your users so that you don't have to.
-- Suports flexible identity mapping to reference credentials using concepts native to your app, so that you don't need to touch your databases.
+- Supports flexible identity mapping to reference credentials using concepts native to your app so that you don't need to touch your databases.
 - Implements automatic token refresh when needed.
 - Provides proactive monitoring and alerting for expired or revoked credentials (coming soon).